filippoguerranti/vials-detection/README.md

 ## Goal

-Implemention of an end-to-end model for the classification pharmaceutical vials during different reconciliation steps of a production chain.
+Implemention of an end-to-end model for the classification of pharmaceutical vials during different reconciliation steps of a production chain.

 ## Project workflow